JetBrains/rsynk/README.md

 An embeddable ssh server for [rsync clinet](https://rsync.samba.org).

 ### What it is not ###
-This is notrsync re-implementation.
+This is not and rsync re-implementation.
 Unlike server, client functionality is not an aim of project.

 ### Goals ###
 The goal is to make rsync server that allows rich files and their content manipulations.
 That means rsynk supplied with an API to dynamically select which files are served and set the bounds on those files - offset and length, dynamically as well.